West Virginia Code

 (10) “Occupational licenses” means any license, permit or other written authority required by any governmental unit to be obtained in order to engage in an occupation.

 (11) “Maintenance” means money payments not exceeding the estimated cost of subsistence during vocational rehabilitation.

-(12) "Regulations" means regulations made by the director with the approval of the secretary of the Department of Education and the arts or the state board.
+(12) “Regulations” means regulations made by the director with the approval of the secretary of the Department of Commerce or the state board.

 (14) “Attendant care services” means services which include, but are not limited to:

 (a) Routine bodily functions such as bowel and bladder care;

 (e) Assistance in moving in and out of bed;

 (g) Housecleaning and laundry; and